REHLIN GRAPHICS FINE ART

 On a road trip, a red-tailed hawk kept us company for many miles – flying overhead, disappearing, then reappearing – serving as our guide on a winding mountain road.

-This beautiful creature inspired Jim to paint A Mountain Road, which includes the
+This beautiful creature inspired Jim to paint A Mountain Road, which includes the sunset sky that was the backdrop for the graceful and beautiful flying hawk.

 Picture